 Choosing The Perfect Lens

 Choosing the perfect lens for your individual needs is paramount to having the best vision possible.
 When having your eyes examined the doctor will prescribe lenses that best fit your lifestyle and visual demands.
 If you are bringing in an outside Rx, our opticians will work with you to select the lenses that will work best for you.
-Lens technology is constantly changing and we support bringing you the latest and greatest in lens technology.
+Lens technology is constantly evolving and we work diligently to bring you the latest and greatest in lens technology by partnering with the best optical labs in the industry.

 CR-39: Basic plastic provides a thick lens with good optical properties but limited impact resistance.
 We do not recommend this material for safety reasons.